andrewheiss/ath-hugo/content/blog/2021-12-01_multilevel-models-panel-data-guide/index.markdown

 There are a ton of details about these different approaches for finding average marginal effects [at this post here](https://www.andrewheiss.com/blog/2021/11/10/ame-bayes-re-guide/)—go there to learn all about the nuances of doing this.

-Here we'll do it both ways: calculate a global grand mean and simulate a fake new country (named Atlantis).
+Here we'll do it both ways: calculate a global grand mean and simulate a fake new country (we'll call it Atlantis).

 ```r